Count-Based Exploration with the Successor Representation: Evaluation of Exploration in Deep RL

-We followed the evaluation protocol proposed by~\citet{Machado18a}.
-We used \textsc{Montezuma's Revenge} to tune our parameters (training set).
+We used the evaluation protocol proposed by~\citeauthor{Machado18a}~(\citeyear{Machado18a}).
 The reported results are the average over 10 seeds after 100 million frames.
 We evaluated our agents in the stochastic setting (sticky actions, $\varsigma = 0.25$) using a frame skip of $5$ with the full action set ($|\mathscr{A}| = 18$).
-The agent learns from raw pixels, that is, it uses the game screen as input.
+The agent learns from raw pixels i.e., it~uses~the~game~screen~as~input.

 Our results were obtained with the algorithm described in Section~\ref{sec:deep_sr}.
-We set $\beta=0.025$ after a rough sweep over values in the game \textsc{Montezuma's Revenge}.
-We annealed $\epsilon$ in DQN's $\epsilon$-greedy exploration over the first million steps, starting at $1.0$ and stopping at $0.1$ as done by \citet{Bellemare16}.
-We trained the network with RMSprop with a step-size of $0.00025$, an $\epsilon$ value of $0.01$, and a decay~ of~$0.95$, which are the standard parameters for training DQN~\citep{Mnih15}.
-The discount factor, $\gamma$, is set to $0.99$ and $w_{ \mbox{TD}} = 1$, $w_{ \mbox{SR}} = 1000$, $w_{ \mbox{Recons}} = 0.001$.
-The weights $w_{ \mbox{TD}}$, $w_{ \mbox{SR}}$, and $w_{ \mbox{Recons}}$ were set so that the loss functions would be roughly the same scale.
-All other parameters are the same as those used by \citet{Mnih15}.
+We set $\beta=0.05$ after a rough sweep over values in the game \textsc{Montezuma's Revenge}.
+We annealed $\epsilon$ in DQN's $\epsilon$-greedy exploration over the first million steps, starting at $1.0$ and stopping at $0.1$ as done by \citeauthor{Bellemare16}~(\citeyear{Bellemare16}).
+We trained the network with RMSprop with a step-size of $0.00025$, an $\epsilon$ value of $0.01$, and a decay~ of~$0.95$, which are the standard parameters for training DQN~\cite{Mnih15}.
+The discount factor, $\gamma$, is set to $0.99$, and $w_{ \mbox{TD}} = 1$, $w_{ \mbox{SR}} = 1000$, $w_{ \mbox{Recons}} = 0.001$.
+The weights $w_{ \mbox{TD}}$, $w_{ \mbox{SR}}$, and $w_{ \mbox{Recons}}$ were set so that the loss functions would be roughly at the same scale.
+All other parameters are the same as those used by \citeauthor{Mnih15}~(\citeyear{Mnih15}) and \citeauthor{Oh15}~(\citeyear{Oh15}).